MoniMurray/piano-teacher/README.md

 Media screen responsivness and how to style sections for smaller device sizes taken and adapted from the Love Running Walkthrough project.

-Responsive Hamburger menu using CSS credited to [www.codepen.io](https://codepen.io/alvarotrigo/pen/wvrzPWL).
+Responsive Hamburger menu using CSS credited to [www.codepen.io](https://codepen.io/alvarotrigo/pen/wvrzPWL) and adapted to suit the style of this Project's website.

 ### Form Creation

-The Form on the Get in Touch page was created by following the steps in Challenge 1 and Challenge 2 of Love Running Walkthrough project, with adjustments to suit the Piano Teacher form as I designed.
+The Form on the Get in Touch page was created by following the steps in Challenges 1 and 2 of Love Running Walkthrough project, with adjustments to suit the Piano Teacher form as I designed.

 ## Wireframe